-Then recently the CEO of an early stage company I advised suggested that people above 40 or so could not qualify as entrepreneurs to invest in.
-Obviously, being 40+ years I objected – I even felt slightly offended.
-But it made me think and ask the question ‘why’?
+Then, recently, the CEO of an early stage company I was advising suggested that people over the age of 40 could not qualify as entrepreneurs to invest in.
+Of course, being over 40, I disagreed – I was even slightly offended.
+But it made me think and ask the question ‘why?

-We have seen customers knocking down your door to get the product; despite the team was not a killer team.
-Experience isn’t everything and effectiveness can beat experience (growth companies is full of successful examples with teams who had never ‘done it before’).
-Yet, there are a bunch of stories of great teams that totally screwed up – and great teams that executed brilliantly against diminishing markets and failed.
-Markets do not care how smart you are.
-No matter if you are Nokia or the best of breed in the early stage world.
-And many successful growth companies screw up along the way with anything from channel model to pipeline development strategy to marketing plan to press relations to compensation policies.
+We saw customers beating down the door to get the product, even though the team was not a killer team.
+Experience isn’t everything and effectiveness can beat experience (growth companies are full of successful examples of teams that have never ‘done it before’).
+However, there are plenty of stories of great teams that completely blew it – and great teams that executed brilliantly against declining markets and failed.
+Markets don’t care how smart you are.
+Whether you are Nokia or the best of the early-stage world.
+And many successful growth companies screw up along the way, with everything from their channel model to their pipeline development strategy to their marketing plan to their press relations to their compensation policies.

-I started challenging the bet on the team and was inspired by one of our VC gurus that suggested the market is the most important determinant of success or failure: In a great market with lots of real potential customers the market pulls product out of the company.
-The market needs to be fulfilled and the market will be fulfilled, by the first viable product that comes along.
-The product doesn’t need to be great; it just has to basically work.
-The no. 1 growth accelerator is the market, because the numbers talk for themselves – a market of millions of customers will at any time beat the smartest team of executives.
-IBM, Intel, Unilever – they have all experienced massive failures despite superior intellectual capacity among their executives.
+I started to question the bet on the team and was inspired by one of our VC gurus who suggested that the market was the most important determinant of success or failure: In a great market with lots of real potential customers, the market pulls the product out of the company.
+The market must be satisfied, and the market will be satisfied by the first viable product that comes along.
+The product doesn’t have to be great, it just has to work.
+The no. The No. 1 growth accelerator is the market, because the numbers speak for themselves – a market of millions of customers will always beat the smartest team of executives.
+IBM, Intel, Unilever – they all failed massively despite the superior intellectual capacity of their leaders.

 To quote Andy Rachleff and Marc Andreesen: